Skip to main content

 CompanyCityWorkersTypeDate

-Topping the list was BFN Operations LLC dba Zelenka Farms at its Sims facility, reporting 240 affected workers.
+The most significant filing came from BFN Operations LLC DBA Zelenka Farms at its Sims facility, reporting 240 affected workers.
 Sona BLW Precision Forge followed with 168 workers.

 Trend & Outlook